ccahsh/BRAIN/BRAIN/Scripts/PREPROCESSING (DONE)/SINGLE_SET_ANALYSIS/README.md

 ALL INPUT MRI FILES MUST BE IN THE SAME DIRECTORY AS SCALP_BRAIN_SEGMENTATION.py without additional subfolders.

+Scalp files are not whitened for pre/post scalp analysis in the other folder.

 SCALP_BRAIN_SEGMENTATION.py segments scalp and brain mask from three inputs:

 	1. T1w file (REQUIRED)